 Since the beginning of the 21st century, the lodging industry has become increasingly over-supplied with big monopolies of hotel brands.
-Nevertheless, travelers nowadays expect more than simply comfort and convenience.
-An increasing number of travelers prefer to be “surprised”.
+Nevertheless, travellers nowadays expect more than simply comfort and convenience.
+An increasing number of travellers prefer to be “surprised”.
 When planning trips, they seek properties that are noticeably different in look and feel from branded hotels.
 Boutique hotels are believed to have been invented in the early 1980s.
-Two of the first boutique hotels in the world opened their doors to the public in 1981.
-In 2016 the following primary features of boutique hotels, are all about architecture and designstyle.
-The distinction, warmth, and intimacy are key words in the architecture and design of boutique hotels.
+Two of the first boutique hotels in the world opened its doors to the public in 1981.
+In 2016 the following primary features of boutique hotels, are all about architecture and design style.
+The distinction, warmth, and intimacy are keywords in the architecture and design of boutique hotels.
 Boutique hotels are not boxed into standards; the definition and expression of a theme is a crucial path to success.
 Today I am introducing you to The Dylan Amsterdam where I stayed as part of Luxury Month Amsterdam, a hotel that fits perfectly in the boutique category.

 Right from the moment I entered this historical hotel, I knew I was going to experience modern European luxury at it’s best.
 The interior design within this hotel was exquisite and for me the perfect place to showcase my photography skills.
 What I noticed during my stay was lots of people taking photos of the hotel or themselves within the hotel setting.
 So don’t be afraid guys to dress up.

 There were so many places to sit around at The Dylan and each one had a very different feel.
 One of the reception rooms which had a long table can be booked for a private dining event for up to 14 people, with Michelin starred restaurant Vinkeles serving the food.
-I used this room to work in during the day as it inspired me, to continue my quest in the world of luxury, this is one of the reasons I just love Boutique hotels.
-My favorite photo shoot time was The Dylan’s Living Room, a great place to get some Haute Couture images.
+I used this room to work in during the day as it inspired me, to continue my quest in the world of luxury, this is one of the reasons I just love Boutique-hotels.
+My favourite photoshoot time was The Dylan’s Living Room, a great place to get some Haute Couture images.

 The Dylan Amsterdam’s living room had a nice open fire and huge mirrors, this is a great area to chill out in when the weather is bad.
 It had a fantastic warm feel about it.
 The living room was connected to the Bar and Brasserie Occo, which I was going to try for lunch later.
 At the other end of the bar was the entrance to restaurant Vinkeles which was also the breakfast area.